Rick Reynolds, LCSW

 affair recovery timeline

-2. This stage is frequently characterized by shock and emotional instability.
-Hopefully, by the end of six weeks the story has been told.
-During this stage the couple tries to establish “WHAT” has happened.
-Until this initial stage is completed it’s almost impossible for the couple to move forward.
-If this stage take’s longer than six weeks, then it becomes more difficult for the hurt spouse to redevelop trust.
-Once this task is complete, it’s possible to move forward in the recovery process.
+This stage is frequently characterized by shock and emotional instability.
+Hopefully, by the end of 6 weeks, the story has been told.
+During the discovery stage, the couple tries to establish "WHAT" has happened.
+Until this initial stage is completed it's almost impossible for the couple to move forward.
+If this stage takes longer than 6 weeks, then it becomes more difficult for the hurt spouse to redevelop trust.
+Once this task is complete, it's possible to move forward in the recovery process.

-4. During the first six months multiple tasks have to be completed in order for both parties to feel safe about continuing in the relationship.
+During the first 6 weeks, multiple tasks have to be completed in order for both parties to feel safe about continuing in the relationship.
 The hurt spouse needs to feel that their mate cares.
-This is done through the development of empathy and a willingness to explore the reality of why this happened.
-A shared understanding of “why” this happened needs to be established before moving forward.
-Both parties have to learn how to regulate the emotions generated by the event.
-There is a grieving over the loss.
-The unfaithful spouse should be pursuing whatever actions are necessary to assure they don’t put their mate at risk of being hurt again.
+This is done through the development of empathy and a willingness to explore the reality of why this has happened.
+A shared understanding of "why" needs to be established before moving forward.
+Both parties have to learn how to regulate the emotions generated by the affair.
+Both need to be grieving the loss, and the wayward spouse should be pursuing whatever actions are necessary to assure they don't put their mate at risk of being hurt again.

-6. This stage is characterized by forgiveness and this opens up the door for reconciliation.
-By this time, both parties have a better understanding of “why” this happened, and hopefully their mate’s personal pursuit of healing provides the hurt spouse assurance about their commitment to the marriage.
+This stage is characterized by forgiveness which opens up the door for reconciliation.
+By this time, both parties have a better understanding of "why" this happened, and hopefully the wayward mate's personal pursuit of healing provides the hurt spouse assurance about their commitment to the marriage.

-8. During this stage the couple makes a conscious decision to move on with their life.
-The event will have brought new meaning to the couple, but it won’t define them.
-Rather, their ability to deal with the adversity created by the infidelity and to move forward, can provide new meaning and significance for the relationship.
+During this stage, the couple makes a conscious decision to move past the affair.
+The traumatic event brought new meaning to the couple, but it won't define them going forward.
+Their ability to deal with the adversity created by the infidelity and to move through it can set them on a course for creating new meaning and significance in the relationship.

 Sections: